Yes, COVID-19 Can Cause Erectile Dysfunction in Men

 A urologist discusses the findings of a study that links COVID-19 to erectile dysfunction.

 Oh man.
 It seems like every other time we turn around there’s new insight about coronavirus.
-And in typical COVID-19 fashion, it’s happened again.
-One study is now shedding light on the repercussions of the virus on men’s sexual and reproductive health.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The study found that surviving COVID-19 may be associated with erectile dysfunction (ED).
+Researchers are piecing together that surviving COVID-19 may be associated with erectile dysfunction (ED).
 The research points to three factors that can lead to the potential onset of ED in men who have had the virus: